ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Principals

+Our protocol involves three main roles: Issuers, TS, and Verifiers.

+> Now subsubmed by the terminology.

 ### Transparency services

 As a decentralized system, SCITT allows anyone to operate their own instance of a transparency service, which maintains its own ledger